Send a cover letter, resume, and three (3) professional references from previous supervisors, to email@example.com

 If you are chosen for this position, a background check will be required.
 Full details regarding the background check are available here.

 Determined by needs of the Division.

 Faculty members are appointed and assigned rank according to established policies and collective bargaining agreements.
 Specific items such as wages, fringe benefits, and job responsibilities are determined by the College's collective bargaining agreement with the recognized faculty bargaining unit and institutional practices.

 As professionals in a community college setting, faculty are involved in a variety of instructional and non-instructional activities which contribute to goals and objectives of a comprehensive two-year institution.
-The following description of duties of faculty members clarifies the expectations of this institution and is not considered complete or exclusive.
+The following description of faculty duties and qualifications clarifies the expectations of this institution and is not considered complete or exclusive.

-1. Prepare and teach courses as assigned by the Director of Nursing Programs.
+1. Prepare and teach courses as assigned by the Division Assistant/Associate Dean.

 2. On the first day of each course, review and post, via the Learning Management System (LMS), a syllabus that provides, at minimum, the following information:

 d.
 Schedule of assignments.